LidiyaStankova/CBL---group-23/README.md

 ## 🧹 Data Cleaning and Processing
 Burglary dataset `burglary-cleaned.csv` and other datasets that are cleaned and processed can be found in directory `explainability` in the `.zip` folder when you download the main directly from GitHub repository link provided.
-The original datasets can be cleaned and processed by following the steps in `../explainability/data_pipeline.ipynb` (adjust the datasets and directory paths at your convenience and purpose).
+The original datasets can be cleaned and processed by studying the steps in `../explainability/explainable.ipynb` (adjust the datasets and directory paths at your convenience and purpose).
+Then, datasets can be correctly joined without data leakage.

 - Police.uk.
 (2025).
 Police.uk open data crime dataset [Data set].
 Retrieved June 13, 2025, from http://police.uk/